List of cricketers who have played for two international teams

-As of February 2023, 16 male players have played Test cricket for two nations, 16 have played One Day International (ODI) cricket for two teams, and 16 have played Twenty20 International (T20I) matches for two teams, and five have played for two teams in different international formats.
+As of April 2024, 17 male players have played Test cricket for two nations, 16 have played One Day International (ODI) cricket for two teams, and 19 have played Twenty20 International (T20I) matches for two teams, and five have played for two teams in different international formats.

 In the late-19th and early-20th centuries, players who had represented two international teams had been born in one country and moved to another with family.
 There were no clear rules on which nation one could represent, so switching was possible.
 More recently, citizenship has become the defining attribute as to whether a player can represent more than one international team.
 The eligibility policy set by the International Cricket Council (ICC) states that a cricketer who has played for a Full Member side must wait three years since their last match before playing for an Associate team.
 However, if a cricketer plays for an Associate team first, they can switch to a Full Member team the next day.

 Billy Midwinter was the first cricketer to play for two nations during his career, playing two Test matches for Australia in 1877 before appearing for England in four Tests in 1881–82.
 Within a year he was representing Australia once again.
 The Bulletin noted that "In Australia he plays as an Englishman; in England, as an Australian; and he is always a credit to himself and his country ... whichever that may be."
 Four other Test cricketers switched allegiance from Australia to England in the late-19th century: Billy Murdoch, J. J. Ferris, Sammy Woods and Albert Trott.
 Both Frank Hearne and Frank Mitchell started their international careers playing for England but went on to play for the South African Test team.
-Three cricketers moved from representing India to Pakistan in the 1950s.
+Three cricketers Abdul Hafeez Kardar, Gul Mohammad and Amir Elahi moved from representing India to Pakistan in the 1950s.
 John Traicos revived his Test career after playing for South Africa in 1970, albeit briefly, when he featured for Zimbabwe in four Test matches in the early 1990s, more than 22 years after his previous international Test appearance.